The 2025 Indiana Legislative Session begins on Wednesday, January 8th. For additional resources, click the images below.

 Bill Watch 2025

 The legislative vehicle for Indiana’s biennial budget always originates in the House and is labeled HB1001.
 This year’s bill was flavored by Governor Braun’s input, with new priorities and a tight fiscal projection.
-HEC has been working closely with our conservation allies on the budget for DNR in general, as well as for State Parks and for the President Harrison Conservation Trust.
+HEC worked closely with our conservation allies on the budget for DNR in general, as well as for State Parks and for the President Harrison Conservation Trust.

 Update

 HB 1007, authored by Representative Edmond Soliday (R -Dist.
-4), SB 424 authored by Senator Eric Koch (R - Dist.
-44), Senator Brian Buchanan (R -Dist.
-7) and Senator Jean Leasing (R -Dist.
-42), and SB 423 authored by Senator Eric Koch (R -Dist.
-44) Senator Stacey Donato (R -Dist.
-18), and Senator Spence Deery (R- Dist.
+4), SB 424 authored by Sen. Eric Koch (R - Dist.
+44), Sen. Brian Buchanan (R -Dist.
+7) and Sen. Jean Leasing (R -Dist.
+42), and SB 423, authored by Sen. Eric Koch (R -Dist.
+44), Sen. Stacey Donato (R -Dist.
+18), and Sen. Spence Deery (R- Dist.
 23) are similar bills concerning Small Modular (nuclear) Reactors (SMRs).
 SMRs are not only expensive, but they’re risky investments.
 Each of these bills allows utilities to pass along expenses, with an additional guaranteed rate of return, for speculative costs like planning, design, and permitting of SMRs.
 These expenses, which can cost $200-$300 million, will be charged to ratepayers even if a planned SMR is never built!
 Costs associated with project delays, budget overruns, and cancelled projects will also fall on ratepayers if this legislation passes.

 Recent history offers corroborating evidence that SMRs - and nuclear power in general - are risky.
 One example is Georgia, Southern Co., which recently completed the first new nuclear plant built in the US in decades.
 The project finished 7 years behind schedule and cost more than $30 billion – more than double the cost projections.
 In Idaho, an ambitious effort by NuScale to deploy SMRs was cancelled after the project’s price tag ballooned from $5 billion to $9 billion.